Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 #### The `TileState` machine and why headers publish `Placing` not `Resident`

 When the CPU uploads a new tile header in `upload_tile_headers`, it publishes state `Placing`, not `Resident`.
 The GPU flips the state to `Resident` at the end of `cs_place`.
-If the CPU published `Resident` instead, the cull pass could read a slab that placement has not written yet, drawing the previous tenant's blades for one frame.
+If the CPU published `Resident`, the cull pass could read a slab that placement has not written yet.
+It would draw the previous tenant's blades for one frame.

 ---